-At the 2019 Exhibition, the selected school is Ilkley Grammar School and their project ‘Molecular Music – the sound of chemistry’.
+At the 2019 Exhibition, the selected school was Ilkley Grammar School and their project ‘Molecular Music – the sound of chemistry’.

 Sixth form students from the chemistry and music departments have been working with researchers from the University of Bradford to explore vibrations in the bonds of molecules such as water, caffeine and less well known substances like Cinnamic acid and 4-bromoaniline.